ewasm/testnet/rust.md

 The Rust compiler, at the moment, does not have fine-grained control over the imports and exports generated other than by their identifiers in the source.
 As a result, unnecessary exports must be removed and malformed imports corrected.

-This can be done using an automated tool such as [wasm-chisel](https://github.com/wasmx/wasm-chisel), or by hand in the `.wast` file produced by disassembling the WASM binary.
+This can be done using an automated tool such as [wasm-chisel](https://github.com/wasmx/wasm-chisel), or by hand in the `.wast` file produced by disassembling the Wasm binary.

 If done by hand, the most common errors will be import names being prefixed with `ethereum_` and globals or tables being unnecessarily exported.